webmastersmith/pixx/README.md

 - Responsive images can be **complex** and **error prone**.
 This module tries to simplify the image creation and html code to match.
 - Using the _[sharp](https://sharp.pixelplumbing.com/)_ image library, quickly create responsive images, and the HTML code to match.
 - Run with _[NodeJS](https://nodejs.org/en/download/package-manager)_ environment.
+- Does not increase image size.
+Start with the largest input image.

 ## Understanding Responsive Images: Resolutions Switching, Multiple Types, and Art Direction